Bill Winston

-William Samuel Winston (also known as Dr. Bill Winston or Bill Winston; born May 6, 1943) is an American televangelist, preacher, author, and entrepreneur.
+William Samuel Winston (born May 6, 1943) is an American televangelist, theology preacher, author, and entrepreneur.
 He is the founder and Senior Pastor of Living Word Christian Center, a non-denominational church in Forest Park, Illinois, with over 22,000 members.

-Winston's teachings, writings, weekly television and radio outreach are circulated through his ministry outreach, Bill Winston Ministries and are aired worldwide via his broadcast program Believer’s Walk of Faith.
+Winston's teachings, writings, weekly television and radio outreach are circulated through his ministry outreach, Bill Winston Ministries and are aired worldwide via his broadcast program Believer's Walk of Faith.
 Winston's sermons are also aired on several radio networks within the United States.

 Early life

-Winston was born and raised in Tuskegee, Alabama.
+Winston was born and raised in Tuskegee, Alabama, on May 6, 1943.
 Winston says he was inspired by the Tuskegee airmen and other local aviators.

 Winston met his future wife, Veronica Irene Brown, while working at IBM Corporation.
 They were married in 1983.
 Veronica Winston is a leader of Living Word Christian Center, teacher, preacher, intercessor and author.
 The Winstons are the parents of three children: Melody, Allegra and David; and the grandparents of eight.

 Winston graduated from Tuskegee Institute in Tuskegee, Alabama, in 1967.
 After graduation, Winston enlisted in the US Air Force, where he served for six years.
 During this time, he served as a fighter pilot during the Vietnam War.
 In March 1971, he piloted an F-4E Phantom that struck anti-aircraft batteries deep within North Vietnamese territory.
 The mission won him the Distinguished Flying Cross.